springernature/varnish-boshrelease/README.md

 ## Usage

-To deploy a Varnish instance using the provided example manifest, run the following command:
+To deploy a Varnish instance using the provided [example manifest](manifests/varnish.yml), run the following command:

 ```
 bosh -e <env> -d varnish deploy manifests/varnish.yml
 ```

-A more advanced example can be found in the `manifests/varnish-with-haproxy`:
+A more advanced example can be found in [`manifests/varnish-with-haproxy.yml`](manifests/varnish-with-haproxy.yml):

 ```
 bosh -e <env> -d varnish-haproxy-test deploy manifests/varnish-with-haproxy.yml
 ```

-Here, Varnish is fronted by HAProxy for TLS termination and consistent hashing.
+Here, Varnish is fronted by HAProxy for [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy) and [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing).
-It includes a custom drain script that combined with a some VCL logic and a health check in HAProxy ensures a graceful shutdown of the Varnish instances (no lost requests or error responses).
+It includes a custom [drain script](https://bosh.io/docs/drain/) that combined with a some [VCL](https://varnish-cache.org/docs/6.0/users-guide/vcl.html) logic and a health check in HAProxy ensures a graceful shutdown of the Varnish instances (no lost requests or error responses).

+It is assumed that users of this release will create their own manifest customized to their environment.